-The US National Transit Map is a set of GIS layers available as part of the National Transportation Atlas Database (NTAP).
-Learn the history of the National Transit Map and how it compares in data coverage and functionality with Transitland.
+The US National Transit Map is a set of GIS layers in the National Transportation Atlas Database (NTAD).
+This page describes how it's produced, what it includes, and how it compares with Transitland Datasets and Transitland APIs.

 Brief History of the US National Transit Map